اثرات مکملیاری بتاآلانین و مصرف حاد کافئین بر عملکرد اختصاصی کاراتهکاران نخبه

 نویسندگان [English]

-Objective: The aim of this study was to examine the effect of four weeks of beta-alanine supplementation alone and in combination with acute caffeine consumption on the specific performance of elite karate
+Objectives: The aim of this study was to examine the effect of four weeks of beta-alanine supplementation alone and in combination with acute caffeine consumption on the specific performance of elite karate.

 Conclusion: Chronic beta-alanine supplementation and its combination with acute caffeine supplementation improve the specific performance of elite karate athletes, although no effect was observed on reducing perceived exertion during exercise.